Rbotic/RLA-23-12/README.md

 ### **Important Notes**

-- **Power Supply Considerations:** Ensure that your power supply can handle sourcing power (when accelerating) and sinking power (when decelerating).
+- **Power Supply:** Ensure that your power supply can handle sourcing power (when accelerating) and sinking power (when decelerating).
 This is especially critical when rapidly moving substantial masses.
 A Li-ion battery is recommended if you have doubts about power supply.
-By default, undervoltage/overvoltage protection will trip at 12/44v respectively.
-This can be changed through CAN bus using the Dgm Tool.

- - RLA-23-12 uses a DGM motor controller with custom firmware enchancing usability and CAN bus performance.
+ - **Firmware:** RLA-23-12 uses a DGM motor controller with custom firmware enchancing usability and CAN bus performance.
 Avoid reflashing original firmware.

+ - **Config:** Config settings can easily be changed through the DGM Tool or by manually sending CAN bus messages.
+By default, undervoltage/overvoltage protection is set to trip at 12/44v respectively.
+The output is current-limited to the nominal torque of 23Nm (15A), this can also be changed but be careful!

 # What's Next?
 ## CAN bus